 CWI is the fiscal sponsor for a variety of organizations in Carrizozo and has provided in-kind support for myriad community efforts.
 Many organizations have gone on to establish their own 501(c)(3) statuses and currently provide valuable services and outlets to the community.
 Below are some of the affiliates CWI has or still is supporting as well as past and current projects.

 Main Street Improvement Project

 Music in the Parks was formed in 2007 to bring Sunday afternoon concerts to Carrizozo.
 Partnering with the Piatigorsky Foundation, the re-named Carrizozo Music worked under CWI to obtain its own not-for-profit status in 2016.
 Carrizozo Music continues to bring world acclaimed musicians to the community and local schools.
-As a result of COVID, free virtual concerts are now available through its website.
+Virtual and past concerts can be experienced through their website.
+In 2023, live concerts in Carrizozo and the schools will resume.

 Carrizozo Community Public Library & Archive